Slyfter/P_I_OT/README.md

 3. Connect your Raspberry Pi to the Sense HAT and the camera.

+4. Import the flows.json into Node-RED

-4. Run the MQTT publisher:<br />
+5. Run the MQTT publisher:<br />
 Open the terminal on your raspberry pi and change the directory to the directory where your mqtt_publisher.py is located and run the following command
 ```bash
 python mqtt_publisher.py
 ```

-5. Run the Flask application:<br />
+6. Run the Flask application:<br />
 Open the terminal on your raspberry pi and change the directory to the directory where your app.py is located and run the following command
 ```bash
 FLASK_APP=app.py flask run
 ```

-6. Access the dashboard by opening a web browser and navigating to `http://your-pi-ip-address:5000`.
+7. Access the dashboard by opening a web browser and navigating to `http://your-pi-ip-address:5000`.

 ## Usage